What is a Marketing Funnel?

 The consideration stage is where trust turns into intent, and the right content can make a major impact.
 Case studies, for example, can boost B2B conversions by up to 70%, showing real-world proof of your value.

 Retargeting also plays a big role here, with retargeted visitors being 43% more likely to convert.
-And when it comes to email, personalization matters: personalized emails generate 6x higher transaction rates compared to generic blasts.
+And when you trigger personalized emails (like including pricing page reminders, feature highlights, or tailored case studies), you nurture trust and guide those potential customers toward action.

 4. Conversion stage: Make buying the easy choice